mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 }
 ```

-These three functions fully define the rules of the game from the perspective of the engine.
+These three functions fully define the rules of the game from the perspective of the engine and are
+described in the "Main Concepts" section.

 ### evaluate